-The detached open space requirements below are calibrated to result in desired development densities with enough open space to preserve rock outcroppings [see Exhibit 9.1], a buffer of 100 feet, and other sensitive lands as well as to create private parks and other civic and open space amenities through optional height bonuses in the non-Transition Zones.
-[The total acreage of the outcroppings plus a buffer of 100 feet is 70+ acres.]
-[85]
+The detached open space requirements below are calibrated to result in desired development densities with enough open space to preserve rock outcroppings [see Exhibit 9.1] and other sensitive lands as well as to create private parks and other civic and open space amenities through optional height bonuses in the non-Transition Zones.

 - 9.4.2.
 Detached open space standards are a zoning regulation separate from any subdivision regulations, such as those associated with Impact Fees.
 The City calculates and tracks these fees and any associated credits separately.
 The detached open space standards shall not count toward Subdivision Impact Fee credits associated with parks and/or open space. - 9.4.3.
 Detached open space standards are separate from the usable open space requirement. - 9.4.4.
 Detached open space may be counted toward optional height bonus criteria.
-[See Section 6.4 starting on page 115.]
+[See Section 6.4 starting on page 111.]